scFAIR/scFAIR/schema/7.1.0/schema.md

 ### Schema v7.1.0
 This is the first fork of CELLxGENE schema.
 So, here are recorded the differences with CZI CELLxGENE schema v7.1.0

-* Moved the ontology table from General Requirements as Appendix B. Relevant ontologies.
-Since we don't enforce a schema version anymore.
+* Moved the ontology table from [#general-requirements](General Requirements) as [#appendix-b-relevant-ontologies](Appendix B. Relevant ontologies).
+Since we don't enforce a schema-specific version anymore.
 * [Required Gene Annotations](#required-gene-annotations)
   * This section was removed, but its content was moved to the [#index-of-pandasdataframe-1](`index`) subsection of [#var-and-rawvar-gene-metadata](`var` and `raw.var`) section where it immediately applies.
   * CZI CELLxGENE schema only handles certain Taxons, and specify a fixed Ensembl release for each species that they "attach" to the schema version as fixed. scFAIR allows gene annotations from any species, and any release present in one of the Ensembl database ([Main Ensembl](https://www.ensembl.org/index.html), [Ensembl Bacteria](https://bacteria.ensembl.org/index.html), [Ensembl Fungi](https://fungi.ensembl.org/index.html), [Ensembl Plants](https://plants.ensembl.org/index.html), [Ensembl Protists](https://protists.ensembl.org/index.html), [Ensembl Metazoa](https://metazoa.ensembl.org/index.html)), and [Ensembl COVID-19](https://covid-19.ensembl.org/index.html).